 Students acquire language skills through listening, speaking, and writing practice.
 Emphasis is placed on vocabulary and conversational skills.
 Many students become well versed in Spanish and are eligible to enter Spanish II as freshmen in high school.

-Students engage in various learning experiences such as educational programs, Internet-based research, writing, and the creation of various kinds of presentations/projects using Google Applications, Movie Makers, Coding Programs, etc. Teachers also use the interactive white boards to enhance learning and differentiate instruction while integrating technology into the classroom curriculum.
+Students engage in various learning experiences such as educational programs such as IXL, Internet-based research, writing, and the creation of various kinds of presentations/projects using Google Applications, Movie Makers, Coding Programs, etc. Teachers also use the interactive white boards to enhance learning and differentiate instruction while integrating technology into the classroom curriculum.

 St Dominic students actively participate in Physical Education each week.
 Our part-time P.E. teacher is dedicated to providing active and challenging classes for each grade level.
 Students participate in gross motor movement, learn the rules of organized playground and court games, learn about nutrition and health, and are encouraged to be physically active in their lives.
 Upper graders also participate in the Presidential Fitness testing each year.

 Students have P.E. uniforms which include specific shorts, sweatpants, t-shirts, sweatshirts, and white athletic shoes.
 Instead of their regular school uniform, students wear their P.E. uniforms to school all day on the days that they have P.E.

 St. Dominic’s Physical Education program has great local community support with organizations including Jamba Juice and The Benicia Police Officers Association offering their time and money to help us educate our children.
 Our P.E. teacher also involves our school in community service each year with student participation in Jump/Hoops for Heart, which raises funds for the American Heart Association.